alefore/weblog/ten-years-of-edge.md

 As of 2024-04-14, Edge is 67.9k lines of C++ code
 (per `wc -l $(find src -name '*.cc' -or -name '*.h' -or -name '*.y'`).

+### Caveats

+* The lessons described here are somewhat subjective.
+  I don't mean to imply that these are universally applicable principles.
+  They rest on various assumptions that apply to my specific context, but may not apply to other environments or systems.

+* I believe there's signficant recency bias in this distillation.
+  I'm probably overweighing insights I've reached relatively recently –towards Edge's tenth anniversary– and not doing justice to those from the beginning of the journey.

 ## Fix Bug Categories

 If you identify a bug,